ifeoluwafavour/ifeoluwafavour/README.md

 - 👋 Hi, I’m @ifeoluwafavour
 - 👀 I’m interested in contributing to open source projects, cool software and gadgets
 - 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on building projects that make life better
+- 💞️ I’m looking to collaborate with developers to build projects that make life better
 - 📫 How to reach me Twitter: @_ifeoluwafavour

 <!---